Skip to main content

 )

-Or without specifying a path, directly output:
+Or output it directly without specifying a path:

-# The default output path is the current directory
+# The default output path is the current directory.

 result.draw_doc()